chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 # Security Considerations

-Amjad et al. [[TODO: cite eprint when ready]] proved the following properties of RSAPBSSA:
+Amjad et al. proved the following properties of RSAPBSSA:

 - One-more-unforgeability: For any adversary interacting with the server (i.e., the signer) as a client that interacts with the server at most `n` times is unable to output `n+1` valid message and signature